From

 Cemetery is one of the largest and

-most famous national cemeteries in the United States.
-It
+cemeteries in the United States.
+It covers about 612

-across the Potomac River from Washington, D.C.
-The
+the Potomac River from Washington, D.C.
+The cemetery

 Memorial, which was the home of General Robert E. Lee of